lilsugsy/Shaders/README.md

 ### 1 - import

-import both the fragment and vertext shaders at the top of your script
+import both the fragment and vertex shaders at the top of your script

 ```js
 import fragment from './Shaders/lavaFragmentShader.glsl'